Pre-Health Sciences Student

 You may participate in orientation in one of two ways:

-In Person: RSVP via the Student Orientation & Express Enrollment website.
+In-Person: RSVP via the Student Orientation & Express Enrollment website.

 Online Orientation: Access it 24/7 through your MyCSN Student Center.
 Use your NSHE student ID number and password, then click on the Online Orientation link located at the bottom of the Student Center screen.

 All students pursuing a Limited Entry Program must complete a Health Programs Orientation (HPO).
 It is currently offered online only.
-The HPO takes about 45 minutes to complete and it can be taken at any time at your own pace.
+The HPO takes approximately 45 minutes to complete and it can be taken at any time at your own pace.